People charged and sentenced over recent disorder: Key statistics

 Editor

-Here are the latest statistics on people charged and sentenced in connection with the recent disorder in parts of the country:
+Here are the latest statistics for people charged and sentenced in connection with the recent disorder in parts of the country:

 – How many people have been charged?